fracture/http/README.md

 ###Requests and REST

 When creating a site, that provides REST API, a common practice is to implement API versioning via HTTP Accept and Content-Type headers.
+But, if you send a `POST` query with custom Content-Type header, PHP will not populate `$_POST` with the information, that you sent to the server.
+And there are no `$_PUT` and `$_DETETE` superglobals in PHP.

-To retrieve data, which was sent with a custom Content-Type header, you define a parser, which, if the media type matches, is executed to supplement the `Request` instance with additional parameters.
+To retrieve data information in a usable form, you have define a content parser, which, if the media type matches, is executed to supplement the `Request` instance with additional parameters.

 ```php
 <?php